 Varenna By Train

-Varenna-Esino is the only train station in the mid-lake area.
+Varenna-Esino is the most convenient train station in the central lake area.
 Over a dozen direct trains to Milan depart daily, taking about 90 minutes.
-The station lies about five minutes’ walk inland from the ferry terminal.
+The tiny station lies about five minutes’ walk inland from the ferry piers.
+It tends to get mobbed from June through September, especially on weekends.

 Como to Bellagio By Ferry